 The Japanese art of repairing pottery using liquid gold solution can be traced to the 15th century.
 Now an epoxy resin solution with brass, tin and copper is used.
 A man came to see me after been thrown in the air by the impact of a car.
 He fell badly and injured his head and shoulder.
 The shoulder appeared to be frozen in his attempts to move it.
 Suspecting that the impact had affected his brain I gently held his head and followed the tide like cranial rhythm.
 We also worked on the co-ordination of his shoulder and neck muscles.
 While cradling the head in my hands I sensed something going on as if he was still in shock.
 The arm started to move, not completely but a definate change had taken place.
 After 2 or 3 sessions he said to me, “I feel like something has happened to my head.
 It is a sense of golden liquid trickling through the brain.”
 The plates in the skull are joined by tiny wiggly lines called sutures.
 They are like the volcanic surges under your feet in Iceland.
 Sealing the broken pottery with kintsugi resin leaves it stronger than before.

 Your brain is protected by craniosacral fluid CSF, and the meninges around the spinal chord.
 A tough membrane called the dura mater (Latin: tough mother) protects these delicates structures.
 The dura mater is attached at the top of the neck and the base of your spine called the sacrum (sacred bone, seat of emotion).
 Sometimes chronic headaches are related to a fall or coccyx damage many years ago.
-A trained craniosacral therapist or cranial osteopath can detect very small changes in pressure in your head and many points in your body.
+A trained craniosacral therapist can detect very small changes in pressure in your head and many areas in your body.
 By listening with our hands and fingers we can detect the movement of the brain like a sponge gently rocking in a bath.
 Personally I combine the therapy with some gentle changes using your own muscles to correct imbalance in your posture.
-This saves multiple sessions and makes the cranial “listening with a mindful touch” more effective.
+This saves multiple sessions and makes the cranial “listening with a mindful touch”, more effective.

 The rapid rise of a lift in a skyscraper, paddling in a big swell at sea, repeated knocks on the head, birthing trauma, falls in snowboarding or martial arts, horse riding or motor accidents can all alter the craniosacral rhythm.